topspinj/project-cookiecutter/README.md

     |
     |- bin/           # any compiled binaries or scripts

-License, contributing, readme markdown files are also created in the root directory.
+License, contributing, readme markdown files, as well as an empty .gitignore, are created in the root directory.

 ## Author